_edited.jpg)

 - Dolby Labs - John Dubiansky (Sr. Director IP Standards & Policy; Attorney Advisor, FTC)

-4:15 – 5:00 Acknowledging IP source, fakes & theft - transparency matters
+4:15 – 5:00 IP source, fakes & theft - transparency matters

 Discussion about transparency and validation of copyrighted content source